Bundibugyo ebolavirus: Outbreaks of Bundibugyo ebolavirus

-Ecology
+Reservoir

-The ecology of BDBV is currently unclear and no reservoir host has yet been identified.
-Therefore, it remains unclear how BDBV was introduced into the human population.
-Bats are suspected to harbor the virus because infectious Marburg virus (MARV) and Ravn virus (RAVV), two distantly related filoviruses, have been isolated from bats, and because traces (but no infectious particles) of the more closely related Ebola virus (EBOV) were found in bats as well.
+No reservoir host has yet been identified.
+Bats are suspected to harbor the virus because infectious Marburg virus (MARV) and Ravn virus (RAVV), two distantly related filoviruses, have been isolated from bats, and because traces (but no infectious particles) of the more closely related Zaire ebolavirus (EBOV) were found in bats as well.

+Phylogenetic tree comparing ebolaviruses and marburgviruses.
+Numbers indicate percent confidence of branches.

-Molecular Biology
+Molecular biology

 BDBV is basically uncharacterized on a molecular level.
 However, its genomic sequence, and with it the genomic organization and the conservation of individual open reading frames, is similar to that of the other four known ebolaviruses (58-61% nucleotide similarity).

 Patent

 A United States patent with multinational collaborative recognition was applied for on 10/26/2009, and published 10/4/2012, for the rights to BDBV.
 The patent is listed under six different numbers, including one assigned a US appellation, as well as one Canadian (CA), two European Patent Office (EP), and two World Intellectual Property Organization (WO) designations.